ifeanyiecheruo/mfacode/README.md

 Accounts are the services that require an authentication code as a second factor to sign in. e.g. AWS, GitHub, AWS

 When you enable multi-factor authentication on those services and add an device, you will usually be presented with a QR code to scan.
 There should also be an option to display the secret encoded in the QR code.
-This secret should be a Base32 encoded string and is the secret you pass to the `add` command.
+This secret should be a Base32 encoded string and is the secret you enter when prompted by the `add` command.

 mfacode stores the secret in whatever secret store is provided by the operating system (DPAPI for windows, Keychain for OSX)